Texas Holdem Terms

 Freeze Out

-A type of poker tournament with no rebuys.
+A freeze-out is a poker tournament with no re-buys.

-A player that plays standard poker for many hours on end to win small amounts consistently.
+A player is grinding when they play standard poker for many hours on end to win small amounts consistently.

 Gut Shot

-A straight draw that you complete with one of the internal cards.
+A gut shot is a straight draw that you complete with one of the internal cards.
 That means there are only four cards that can make the straight for the player.
 Usually, due to the low odds, players won’t stay in during this situation.
 It is also called an inside straight draw.

 Hand